AlreadyBored/nodejs-assignments/assignments/nodejs-basics/assignment.md

 You should implement several functions in dedicated files

-- `calcHash.js` - implement function that calculates SHA256 hash for file `fileToCalculateHashFor.txt` and return it as `hex`
+- `calcHash.js` - implement function that calculates SHA256 hash for file `fileToCalculateHashFor.txt` and logs it into console as `hex`

 ### Streams (src/streams)